datacontroller/datacontroller.io/content/blog/sas-excellence-in-innovation-award-finalist/index.md

 ![](./lineage_sasaward_ms.png)
 ![](./model_sasaward_ms.png)

-Data Controller is free for up to 5 users.
+Data Controller Community Edition is free to use.
 If you'd like to give it a whirl, just [pop us a message](/contact)!